JWilliamsonArch/GIS_Scripts_Python_R/README.md

 2. Conv_GPX2CSV.R is a script for creating a CSV and a set of Shapefiles from a set of GPX waypoint files(such as those produced by Garmin).
 It will ask for an input and an output folder path, and then create a file for the csv and the shapefiles.
 One of the columns in these will be a geometry column that can be copied and pasted to make it more useful.

+3. Lines_To_ShapeAround.R is a small script to create a polygon, or a set of polygons around gridded lines.